btigi/iiHarmonyWhisper/readme.md

-iiCommandersWarShout
+iiHarmonyWhisper
 =========

-iiCommandersWarShout is a C# library targetting .NET8 providing basic functions to support modifications to the Warlords Battlecry series of games by Strategic Studies Group and Infinite Interactive/Infinity Plus Two.
+iiHarmonyWhisper is a C# library targetting .NET8 providing basic functions to support modifications to the Warlords Battlecry series of games by Strategic Studies Group and Infinite Interactive/Infinity Plus Two.

 ## Download